plume-lib/merging/README.md

 First, do the setup just below.

-Run the following after you do a git merge that leaves conflicts:
+Run the following after a git merge that leaves conflicts:

 ```
 yes | git mergetool --tool=merge-java